MicrosoftDocs/learn/learn-pr/github/github-actions-automate-tasks/includes/2-github-actions-automate-development-tasks.md

 ### What is GitHub Actions?

 *GitHub Actions* are packaged scripts to automate tasks in a software development workflow in GitHub.
 GitHub Actions can be configured to trigger complex workflows that meet your organization's needs each time developers check new source code into a specific branch, at timed intervals, or manually.
-The result is of reliable and sustainable automated workflow is a significant decrease in development time.
+The result is a reliable and sustainable automated workflow which leads to a significant decrease in development time.

 ## Where can you find GitHub Actions?